arwhyte/SI506-2020Summer/README.md

 ### 4.2 Earning points

-You must score 850 out of a maximum 1000 points to pass the waiver exam assignment.
 You score points by uploading your work to Gradescope and passing a series of autograder tests.

-### 4.3 Autograder
+The autograder comprises twenty-five tests, each with a different point rating.
 The autograder will score each submission that you upload.
 You will earn points for every test that you pass.
 Gradescope will replace your prior score (if any) with the current score.

 :warning: Gradescope operates on a *last score wins* strategy.
 In other words, the latest submission score replaces the prior score even if the new score is lower.
 Keep that in mind as you organize your work and testing.

-### 4.4 Submissions
+### 4.3 Number of submissions

 There is no limit to the number of times that you may submit your updated `si506_20f_waiver.py` file to Gradescope prior to the close of the exam period.
 However, no late submissions will be accepted.